letsencrypt/acme-spec/draft-barnes-acme.md

 Once a client has created an account with an ACME server, it is possible that the private key for the account will be lost.
-The recovery contacts included in the registration allows the client to recover from this situtation, as long as it still has access to these contacts.
+The recovery contacts included in the registration allows the client to recover from this situation, as long as it still has access to these contacts.

 By "recovery", we mean that the information associated with an old account key